 Machine learning has multiple applications in diverse fields, ranging from natural language processing to healthcare.
 Bioinformatics and biology-related disciplines have not been left behind in the revolution.
 Before machine learning emerged, these disciplines faced the problem of extracting valuable insights from large biological datasets.
 But as of today, ML techniques such as deep learning can learn the features of complex datasets and present them in a manner that is easy to understand.

+Machine learning is widely used in drug discovery—according to a 2023 Statista study, 75% of innovative biotech companies reduce research cycles by up to 50%.
 In this article, we are going to take a closer look at machine learning in bioinformatics and biology.
-But before that, let’s begin by having a quick look at what machine learning in biology and bioinformatics really mean.
+But before that, let’s begin by having a quick look at what machine learning in biology and bioinformatics really means.

 Machine learning is a subset of artificial intelligence that gives systems the ability to learn from data and perform tasks without being explicitly programmed.
 While this technology has been around for years, it is a recent development to apply complex mathematical calculations to big data.
 Below are some widely-used machine learning applications that you might already be familiar with: